 The sellers of ready-made technological solutions have products available, arranged on the stand.
 They sell what’s in the box.
 In contrast, digital consultants focus on identifying investment options and developing a strategy for building fully customized software.
 When a company is willing to introduce technological innovation, the procurement team should help choose the right ‘leader’, rather than relying on traditional comparisons based on fixed indicators.
 Projects can be delayed or completely stopped when the team messes up the threads.

-The custom software development service exists because there are people who decide that the finished product will not work for the benefit of their business.
+Custom software development service exists because there are people who decide that the finished product will not work for the benefit of their business.
 When working to order, the process is the product.

 Mistake 2: You focus on deadlines, not quality.